-- There is an Application Form, Budget Template as well as a checklist for what to submit here
+- Once we open applications we will provide an Application Form, Budget Template as well as a checklist for what to submit.

 - There is a list of FAQs here